Nazeer2013/nd00333-capstone/README.md

         a.
 Elimination of stop words

         b.
-Replacement of target attribute with numerics 1 for spam and 0 for ham.
+Replacement of target attribute with numeric 1 for spam and 0 for ham.

         c.
 Clean text of any punctuations, whitespaces and web addresses.